microsoft/KubeGPU/README.md

 Clone this repo to $GOPATH/src/github.com/Microsoft/KubeGPU to get it to compile.
 The easiest way to compile the binaries is to use the provided Makefile.
 The binaries will be available in the _output folder.
 The scheduler can be be used directly in place of the default scheduler and supports all the same options.
-The CRI shim requires the way in which the kubelet is launched.
+The CRI shim changes the way in which the kubelet is launched.
 First the CRI shim should be launched, followed by launching of the kubelet.
 The argument "--container-runtime=remote" should be used in place of the default "--container-runtime=docker".
 The rest of the arguments should be identical to those being used before.